jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 During your meditations this week, become more aware of the self behind your experiences.
 Who is receiving the sensations, the feelings and the thoughts of which you are aware?
 Move through the impressions to the one who is receiving those impressions.
 Explore all your experiences to learn more about the central identity who has them.

 Take _Shaddai_ and _El Chai_ as the sounds and the letter images upon which you focus today.
 As you focus on them, what do you experience?
 Explore these two names and the energies they carry.

+<h3>Reflections</h3>

+[^1]: This confuses me.
+Firstly, the ego cannot work without an agenda, either its own, or some adopted agenda.
+It is a directed energy, a vector.
+If it does not have something to do, some goal to achieve, then it is either in limbo, (and unhappy) or supporting someone else, who is ego driven, achieve theirs.

+In this intimate love, there has to be agendas, if it is only to love the other, to provide the other pleasure, or to help them achieve their own ego-driven goals.

+Once again, there is a masc/fem form of response – in the form of giving/receiving.
+In other words, one (fem) works towards creating the space in which this can occur.
+The other (masc) is more difficult to express, because it is the outward expression of this functioning “space”, and is judged by what the space produces and garners.

+[^2]: From a piece by Simon Jacobsen (on the Chabad website)